google/ExoPlayer/guide.md

 ## Traditional media playbacks ##

-The Exoplayer library provides `ExtractorSampleSource` to play traditional media formats, including MP3, M4A, MP4, WebM, MPEG-TS and AAC.
+The Exoplayer library provides `ExtractorSampleSource` to play traditional media formats, including FMP4, MP4, M4A, MKV, WebM, MP3, AAC, MPEG-TS, MPEG-PS, OGG, FLV and WAV.
 The diagram in Figure 1 shows the object model for an ExoPlayer built to play MP4 streams.
 The following code shows how the `TrackRenderer` instances are constructed.

 {% highlight java %}
 Allocator allocator = new DefaultAllocator(BUFFER_SEGMENT_SIZE);